Barbara P

 Critical instances case studies are used to determine the cause and consequence of an event.

-The main reason for this type of case study is to investigate one or more sources with unique interest and sometimes with no interest in general.
-A critical case study can also be used to question a universal assertion.
+The main reason for this type of case study is to investigate one or more sources with unique interests and sometimes with no interest in general.

 Descriptive Case Study

 When you have a hypothesis, you can design a descriptive study.
-This type of report starts with describing what you are studying.
-It aims is to find connections between the subject being studied and a theory.
+It aims to find connections between the subject being studied and a theory.

 After making these connections, the study can be concluded.
 The results of the descriptive case study will usually suggest how to develop a theory further.